All Episodes

 And there are probably a lot of Americans who dislike being lied to by you for three years.

-Remember the lies about lower insurance premiums by $2,500 and keeping your insurance plan on your doctor?
+Remember the lies about lower insurance premiums by $2,500 and keeping your insurance plan and your doctor?

 Now, those are abject presidential lies.

-And Mr. President, I'm sure there are a lot of people dislike the idea of you and your Secretary of State leaving the American consulate in Benghazi unprotected and undefended.
+And, Mr. President, I'm sure there are a lot of people who dislike the idea of you and your Secretary of State leaving the American consulate in Benghazi unprotected and undefended, four Americans dead, and you lie about a video causing the attack.

 A lot of Americans just don't believe you anymore.